Utau: Development

 The development of UTAU started when Ameya began to use Audacity to recombine samples of other singers, and Melodyne to pitch correct the samples and set them to music.
 The act of doing this was referred to as "human-powered VOCALOID".
 LOLI.COM, a musician who posted his own rap music to Nico Nico Douga, used his own voice for human-powered Vocaloid and released an audio editing software which could help users do the same.
 Since the process of doing "human-powered VOCALOID" by hand took a substantial amount of time and effort, Ameya began to develop a new tool which would aid the process.

 The tool was announced on Nico Nico Douga on January 11, 2008.
 At that time, it was possible to adjust the timing of the sound, change the envelope of a note, and generate batch files.
-On 5 February 2008, a video was released showing the GUI.
+On February 5, 2008, a video was released showing the GUI.
 Here, it was possible to time stretch samples, create oto.ini files, and adjust the pitch bends of notes.
-On 5 March 2008, a video explaining the program's specifications was released on Nico Nico Douga, and on 15 March 2008, the tool was renamed UTAU.
+On March 5, 2008, a video explaining the program's specifications was released on Nico Nico Douga, and on March 15, 2008, the tool was renamed UTAU.

 The creator was a programmer by trade and not a specialist in vocal synthesis, but used previous knowledge to create UTAU.
 After its release, Ameya continued to improve UTAU, and started developing it in collaboration with other text-to-speech developers.

 In June 2008, Ameya rejected the label of "Jinriki Bōkaroido" (人力ボーカロイド) for UTAU, calling it singing voice synthesis software instead.

+A Mac version called UTAU-Synth was released in 2011.